-In many African countries, the integration of technology and use of digital skills in learning are hindered by many factors.
-For example, Sife (2013), Kira and Mahumbwe (2015) listed factors such as poor telecommunications infrastructure shortfalls, difficulties in accessing relevant digital materials, insufficient power supply and limited computer skills.
-Others include high costs of digital equipment such as computers, inadequate mastery of English language, lack of connectivity, competition, and low income among many other factors.
+In many African countries, the integration of technology and the use of digital skills in learning are hindered by many factors.
+For example, Sife (2013), Kira, and Mahumbwe (2015) listed factors such as poor telecommunications infrastructure, difficulties in accessing relevant digital materials, insufficient power supply, and limited computer skills.
+Others include high costs of digital equipment such as computers, inadequate mastery of the English language, lack of connectivity, competition, and low income, among many other factors.
 Regardless of the shortcomings, African countries have taken significant steps towards the use of digital skills (African Union, 2020).
-For example, in Namibia, several internet providers have mushroomed allowing schools have access to internet connectivity, stimulating learners' interest and promoting the development of digital skills (Marshall & Ruohonen, 2013).
-Through the Developmental Vision of 2030, Kenyan government is implementing a policy to improve all Kenyans' education.
+For example, in Namibia, several internet providers have mushroomed, allowing schools to have access to internet connectivity, stimulating learners' interest, and promoting the development of digital skills (Marshall & Ruohonen, 2013).
+Through the Developmental Vision of 2030, the Kenyan government is implementing a policy to improve the education of all Kenyans.
 This policy includes the provision of one laptop per child in standard one (Waga et al., 2014).
 In fact, there is general agreement that technology is increasingly becoming a driver of education provision.

-The policy aims at ensuring that all children in standard one get access to laptops regardless of where they are in the country in terms of urban, semi-urban or rural.
-In this context, we echo the idea that using these digital equipments enhances learners' learning skills and makes them become active in transforming global digital age (Warschauer & Ames, 2010).
-In Tanzania, the government formed Universal Communication Services Access Fund (UCSAF) under the Ministry of Information, Communication and Technology (MICIT) to ensure reliable communication in the underserved rural and urban areas.
+The policy aims to ensure that all children in standard one get access to laptops regardless of where they are in the country, whether urban, semi-urban, or rural.
+In this context, we echo the idea that using this digital equipment enhances learners' learning skills and makes them become active in transforming the global digital age (Warschauer & Ames, 2010).
+In Tanzania, the government formed the Universal Communication Services Access Fund (UCSAF) under the Ministry of Information.
+Communication and Technology (MICIT) to ensure reliable communication in underserved rural and urban areas.
 In addition, the government has constructed the National Fibre Optic Network to facilitate communication and lower airtime costs across the country (United Republic of Tanzania [URT], 2021).
-The government has also partnered with the World Bank to implement Secondary School Quality Improvement Program (SEQUIP).
-The project will introduce digital technology to enable Mathematics and science teachers to improve digital skills.
+The government has also partnered with the World Bank to implement the Secondary School Quality Improvement Program (SEQUIP).
+The project will introduce digital technology to enable Mathematics and Science teachers to improve digital skills.
 In the financial year 2021/2022, a total of 245 community secondary schools are expected to be constructed.
-These schools are expected to be furnished with technological infrastructure to enable learners acquire digital skills (WB, 2020).
+These schools are expected to be furnished with technological infrastructure to enable learners to acquire digital skills (WB, 2020).

-Although the Internet connectivity in most semi-urban and rural parts of Africa and Tanzania in particular is limited, digital skills opportunities are expanding rapidly across the continent.
+Although Internet connectivity in most semi-urban and rural parts of Africa, and Tanzania in particular, is limited, digital skills opportunities are expanding rapidly across the continent.
 For instance, non-voice applications such as text messaging are now widely used (Tarimo & Kavishe, 2017).
-Studies in most developing countries show technology infrastructure shortfalls and inadequate digital technology devices as major obstacles for integrating technology and use of digital skills by teachers and students.
-In addition, lack of qualified teachers with the right digital skills is a major obstacle in many African countries.
-This problem is worsened by elements of extreme poverty, enduring inequality and a lack of funding for education (Hennessy et al., 2010).
-While there are many studies on digital technologies in education, research on the use of digital skills and their use thereof in secondary schools in developing countries such as Tanzania remains limited.
+Studies in most developing countries show technology infrastructure shortfalls and inadequate digital technology devices as major obstacles to integrating technology and the use of digital skills by teachers and students.
+In addition, the lack of qualified teachers with the right digital skills is a major obstacle in many African countries.
+This problem is worsened by elements of extreme poverty, enduring inequality, and a lack of funding for education (Hennessy et al., 2010).
+While there are many studies on digital technologies in education, research on the use of digital skills and their application in secondary schools in developing countries such as Tanzania remains limited.